-To join the course, you will need either an appropriate life sciences degree or equivalent from a recognised academic institution, or an appropriate professional qualification or experience acceptable to the Programme Director and Director of Graduate Studies.
+To join the course, you will need either an appropriate life sciences degree or equivalent from a recognised academic institution, or an A 2:2 or above at undergraduate level in a Life Sciences subject.

 Months of entry